 - Winter safety tips for truck drivers

 All of those tips are very important and following them will greatly increase the chance you and other drivers will arrive safely at your and their destinations.

 But today I’m going to talk about what comes before all of those important tips.
 I’m going to talk about why people need to have a winter car emergency kit and what they need to have in it.

 Why do people need a winter car emergency kit?

-Because it will help them survive should they be stranded on the road due to a winter car accident, treacherous road and weather conditions and/or whiteouts.
+A winter car emergency kit will help them survive should they be stranded on the road due a crash on treacherous snowy and icy roads and weather conditions and/or whiteouts.

 Michigan winters can be extremely cold and harsh and when exposed to the accompanying weather conditions without the proper protection and provisions, they can be very dangerous.

 What should be in a winter car emergency kit?

 When I’m asked “what should be in a winter car emergency kit?” – the question comes up every year when the snow flies – I tell them they need to have the following items in your car: